afraah/problem-solving-iiith/README.txt

+#This was forked on 6/22/2020 for the RDIP

 Some changes need to be made to the web server configuration (in this case, Apache) in order to run the python scripts.

 1. Install mod python